 - Awareness of sitting surface: Now I become aware of the lowering of my inner anatomy and seat bones closer to the saddle and my knees and thighs lightly holding my body weight along the saddle.

-While Mary teaches riders of trotting horses, I’ve found that the principles of her riding bio-mechanics have worked wonderfully when applied to my naturally gaited Walking horse Makana.
-I’ve noticed that each time I realign my position with my weight distributed through my thighs (instead of resting on my horse’s spine), my horse immediately rounds her back and neck, and comes onto the bit and chews.
+While Mary teaches riders of trotting horses, I’ve found that her riding bio-mechanic principles have worked wonderfully when applied to my naturally gaited Walking horse, Makana.
+I’ve noticed that each time I realign my position with my weight distributed through my thighs (instead of resting on her spine), she immediately rounds her back and neck, and comes onto the bit and chews.

-This riding position has taught me to become more aware of my riding and while doing so I’ve noticed that my horse need less fixing.
+This riding position has taught me to become more aware of my riding.
+While doing so, I’ve noticed that my horse need less fixing.
 When I’m correctly positioned, Makana moves more comfortably forward and happy, and each time my old habits creep back, she lets me know by dropping her back and lifting her head and neck which reminds me to reposition myself.

-Mary’s riding bio-mechanics have also taught me a far more stable and secure riding position.
-When comparing my former riding position to the one Mary taught me, I notice that the angle my knees and thighs have to the back of my seat offer much more stability when compared to a straight leg.
-Plus the isokinetic lowering of my center of gravity closer to the saddle and my knees and thighs lightly holding my body weight along the saddle give me far more security than when my upper body grew tall, my leg grew long into my heels pressed down, and my core remained loose and relaxed to follow the motion of the horse.
-Now whenever my horse spooks, Mary’s riding position keeps me in place and builds my confidence as I ride through it.
+Mary’s riding bio-mechanics have also taught me a more stable and secure riding position.
+When comparing my former riding position to the one Mary taught me, I notice that the angle my knees and thighs have to the back of my seat offer more stability when compared to a straight leg.
+Plus the isokinetic lowering of my center of gravity closer to the saddle with my knees and thighs lightly holding my body weight along the saddle give me more security than when my upper body grew tall with my legs growing long into my heels pressed down.
+Now Mary’s riding position keeps me in place each time I ride through an unexpected spook which builds my confidence.

 Yes, there is more than one way to ride a horse.
-After 25 years of riding one way, I’m sure glad that I gave Mary’s riding bio-mechanics a try, because this riding position has transformed the effectiveness of my riding and has made me a more aware and confident rider which has translated into becoming a more trusted leader to my horse.
+After 25 years of riding one way, I’m sure glad that I gave Mary’s riding bio-mechanics a try.
+This riding position has made me a more effective, aware and confident rider which has translated into becoming a more trusted leader to my horse.